 Mia Fuller, Ph.D.
 Berkeley, is Associate Professor of Italian Studies.
-She is a cultural anthropologist who has combined fieldwork and archival research in her studies of architecture and city planning in the Italian colonies between 1869 and 1943. » read more »
+She is a cultural anthropologist and urban-architectural historian whose research concerns the interplays of physical space with political power. » read more »

 Mara Mauri Jacobsen, Ph.D.
 Italian, University of California, Berkeley, Laurea in History and Philosophy, University of Milan, is co-author of Prego!: An Invitation to Italian and of Il reale e il possibile, An Intermediate to Advanced Reader. » read more »